basnijholt/nijho.lt/content/post/agentic-coding/index.md

 result = some_function()  # Let it fail loudly if something's wrong
 ```

-AI tends to wrap everything in try-except blocks, suppressing errors that should bubble up.
+Claude tends to wrap everything in try-except blocks, suppressing errors that should bubble up.
 This is why my `CLAUDE.md` explicitly forbids unnecessary error handling.

 ### The "Backwards Compatibility" Obsession

-AI constantly adds backwards compatibility for features that were literally just introduced in the same session:
+Claude constantly adds backwards compatibility for features that were literally just introduced in the same session:

 - "Maintaining compatibility with the old version" (that never existed)
 - Fallback mechanisms for code paths that were just created